-• Goods used as carriers of information such as floppy disks, computer tapes, films, plans, audio and videotapes, CD-ROMs with stored computer software, where developed to order for a particular client or where they are not subject of a commercial transaction, as well as complements for a previous delivery e.g. updates for which the consignee is not invoiced.

-• Goods supplied free of charge which are themselves not the subject of a commercial transaction, provided that the movement is with the sole intention of preparing or supporting an intended subsequent trade transaction by demonstrating the characteristics of goods or services such as:
+- Goods used as carriers of information such as floppy disks, computer tapes, films, plans, audio and videotapes, CD-ROMs with stored computer software, where developed to order for a particular client or where they are not subject of a commercial transaction, as well as complements for a previous delivery e.g. updates for which the consignee is not invoiced. - Goods supplied free of charge which are themselves not the subject of a commercial transaction, provided that the movement is with the sole intention of preparing or supporting an intended subsequent trade transaction by demonstrating the characteristics of goods or services such as: - o advertising material; - o commercial samples without commercial value. - 1.1.1.
+Goods for repair and after repair and replacement parts that are incorporated in the framework of repair and replaced defective parts.

-• advertising material;

-• commercial samples without commercial value.

-• Goods for repair and after repair and replacement parts that are incorporated in the framework of repair and replaced defective parts.
 A repair entails the restoration of goods to their original function or condition.
 The objective of operation is simply to maintain the goods in working order; this may involve some rebuilding or enhancements but does not change the nature of goods in any way.
+Means of transport including fuels used for their operation (seagoing ships, barges, aircraft, road vehicles, rail etc.) travelling between Member States or between Member States and non-member countries during the course of their activities are excluded from intra-EU and extra-EU trade statistics.
+'Course of activities' refers to means of transport engaged in the transport of goods and/or persons from one destination to another, including any stop offs in between.
+Spacecraft launchers are treated as a means of transport at the time they are launched into space and therefore also excluded.